vi-kon/laravel-parser-markdown/src/sample/markdown.md

 Or leave it empty and use the [link text itself]

 Some text to show that the reference links can follow later.

+As GFM syntax supports native URL, just simple write down URL and it turns into links http://example.com

 [arbitrary case-insensitive reference text]: https://www.mozilla.org
 [1]: http://slashdot.org